statgen/locuszoom/docs/wiki/data-layer.md

   The name of a defined `DataLayer` class.
 LocusZoom Core comes pre-supplied with several types of Data Layers already defined and provides an API to create custom Data Layers as needed.
 See [Data Layer Types](#data-layer-types) for more details.

 * **`fields`** - *Array*
-  An array of strings that map to valid fields in the [[Data Sources]].
+  An array of strings that map to valid fields in the [Data Sources](data-sources.md).
 These values will be processed during every request for data so that every data object stored in the Data Layer has each of these values as a named property.

 * **`color`** - *String _or_ Object, Scalable*
   A string representing a uniform color for data represented by a data layer _or_ an object describing a dynamic coloring scheme.
 Note that while most browsers support support four-dimensional color definitions (e.g. RGBA/HSLA) standards-compliant SVG does not.
 This means if you define any colors using `rgba` or `hsla` they may appear to function correctly in a browser but downloaded SVGs will render such colors as flat black.
 When working with transparency and requiring SVG download support it's recommended to stick to three-dimensional color declarations (`rgb`/`hsl`) and define opacity for elements separately using the `fill_opacity` directive.